 Schools will work positively with external agencies to seek appropriate support from them, ensuring that they are informed of relevant school policies to ensure that the needs of all students are met.
 Should a professional from an agency, such as a police officer, wish to question the student, the school will ensure that an appropriate adult is present at all times and will inform the student's parents/carers of what has happened as soon as possible.
-Staff should be mindful of Data Protection legislation and therefore should ask for any request in writing before sharing a subject's information unless a legal exemption applies.
+Staff should be mindful of data protection legislation; they should ask for all requests for information to be made in writing.
+A legal basis or condition for sharing the information should be established before sharing a subject's information, as outlined in the DfE guidance 'Information sharing advice for safeguarding practitioners'.
+The most important consideration is whether the sharing of information is likely to support the safeguarding of a child.